MSI Laptop

 LCD hinge

-MSI GT70 comes with a Chimei N173HGE-L11 screen.
+The MSI GT70 comes with a Chimei N173HGE-L11 screen.

-Two Kingston 8GB DDR3 1600MHz memory
+The laptop comes with two Kingston 8GB DDR3 1600MHz memory modules.

-Atheros 802.11n Killer wireless card, it does not support 802.11AC.
+The laptop comes with an Atheros 802.11n Killer wireless card, which does not support 802.11AC.

-Audio I / O port
+Audio I/O port

 Motherboard